Marta Feuchtwanger: War years

 In the event they were able to board a train back to nearby Tunis, where Lion Feuchtwanger was placed in prison.
 By the time he was released twelve hours later Marta Feuchtwanger had managed to book them space on a steamer back to Palermo.
 Lion Feuchtwanger made the voyage hidden under a lot of coal sacks because, as a German military reservist, he was obliged to travel with a German military identity document.
 Two other Germans on the crossing with military obligations to the German army were indeed tracked down by a French patrol and taken away, but the Feuchtwangers successfully landed on Italian soil and, penniless, sought out the German consul who was able to provide the train tickets and stamps in their identity documents that were necessary to enable them to return to Germany.
 They reached Munich in the middle of September 1914.
 Three of Lion Feuchtwanger's brothers were already fighting on the frontline.
 Lion launched his career as an author by presenting a translation into German of The Persians by Aeschylus.
 Widely seen in the context of those times as a statement of opposition to war, the play was staged in Munich and ran for three months between October and December 1914.
 Feuchtwanger was conscripted into the army in October 1914.
 Five months later he suddenly started coughing up blood and was rushed to hospital.
 He was therefore not with his regiment on the train journey to the frontline which set off the next morning and which ended unexpectedly when the train was blown up and his fellow conscripts were killed.
 Shortly after this a military doctor declared him physically unfit to serve in the army, but he nevertheless spent the rest of the war in a fluctuating state of poor health, depression and anxiety, concerned that he could at any moment be reconscripted.
-Meanwhile, he tried to pursued his literary career while Marta concentrated on the organising the necessities of their life together.
+Meanwhile, he tried to pursue his literary career while Marta concentrated on the organising the necessities of their life together.
 She would always be the practical partner in a spectacularly unequal marriage: Lion Feuchtwanger was becoming a world-renowned novelist but he would never become a practical man.
 After the war, if they were out in a car together and experienced a puncture, it would be the fitness fanatic Marta who would change the wheel while Lion held the torch.
 Throughout their life together she would see herself as her husband's devoted servant.
 In Munich there was also scope for networking.
 During this time the still little known Bertolt Brecht approached Lion Feuchtwanger for help in establishing himself in the world of theatre: lifelong friendship ensued.
 It was Marta Feuchtwanger who recommended Brecht to change the name of the subsequently successful play on which he was working from "Spartakus" to the more politically innocuous "Trommeln in der Nacht" ("Drums in the Night").